archanagandhi/DSA-python/Algorithms/Search/README.md

 ## Binary Search

-Binary search is a fast search algorithm.
+Binary search  also known as half-interval search, logarithmic search, or binary chop is a fast search algorithm.
 This search algorithm works on the principle of **divide and conquer**.
 Binary search looks for a item by comparing the middle most item of the collection.
 If a match occurs, then the index of item is returned.
 If the middle item is greater than the item, then the item is searched in the sub-array to the left of the middle item.
 Otherwise, the item is searched for in the sub-array to the right of the middle item.
 This process continues on the sub-array as well until the size of the subarray reduces to zero.

 ### Big O Complexity